 Evidence that active growth is occurring is often times sensory, through visual identification or odor perception.
 Surface testing is used to confirm the present growth.
 When mold is not visible, air sampling is used with well-designed sampling protocols.

 What to Expect

 The inspection is just the beginning of the services that Maypole provides.
-Once the inspection is complete and we receive the results back from the laboratory we will thoroughly analyze them prior to issuing the inspection report.
+Once the inspection is complete and we receive the results back from the laboratory we will thoroughly review them prior to issuing the inspection report.

-We are always here to answer any questions along the way or to review the results with you.
+We are always here to answer any questions along the way or to discuss the results with you.
 In the event that mold is found we can also help you navigate the best course of action and your options on how to proceed.

 - review of records and documents

 - use of hygrometer, moisture meter, and infrared camera as needed